AlanSmythDeaf/deafchat/README.md

 ### New Site Users

-- As a new site user, I would like to be able to navigate the page, so that I read the blog.
+- As a new site user, I would like to be able to navigate the page, so that I read many blogs.
 - As a new site user, I would like to be able to sign up, so that I can comment on a post.
 - As a new site user, I would like to be able to log out easily so that am confident that I have logged out.
 - As a new site user, I would like to be able to navigate the contact easily, so that I can send message.